I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winspool/ns-winspool-_driver_info_8a.md

 </tr>
 </table>

-`ftDriverDate`

-The date of the driver package, as coded in the driver files.

-`ftMinInboxDriverVerDate`

-The earliest allowed date of any drivers that shipped with Windows and on which this driver depends.

-`pConfigFile`

-A pointer to a null-terminated string that specifies a file name or a full path and file name for the device driver's configuration dynamic-link library (for example, C:\DRIVERS\Pscrptui.dll).

-`pDataFile`

-A pointer to a null-terminated string that specifies a file name or a full path and file name for the file that contains driver data (for example, C:\DRIVERS\Qms810.ppd).

-`pDefaultDataType`

-A pointer to a null-terminated string that specifies the default data type of the print job (for example, "EMF").

-`pDependentFiles`

-Pointer to a Multi-SZ string that contains the names of the files on which the driver depends.
-The file names are stored as a contiguous series of zero-terminated strings followed by an empty string.
-For example, Pscript.dll\0QMS810.ppd\0Pscriptui.dll\0Pscriptui.hlp\0Pstest.txt\0\0, where \0 represents the terminating null character.

-`pDriverPath`

-A pointer to a null-terminated string that specifies a file name or a full path and file name for the file that contains the device driver (for example, C:\DRIVERS\Pscript.dll).

-`pEnvironment`

-A pointer to a null-terminated string that specifies the environment for which the driver was written (for example, Microsoft Windows NT x86, Windows NT R4000, Windows NT Alpha_AXP, or Windows 4.0).

-`pHelpFile`

-A pointer to a null-terminated string that specifies a file name or a full path and file name for the device driver's help file (for example, C:\DRIVERS\Pscrptui.hlp).

-`pMonitorName`

-A pointer to a null-terminated string that specifies a language monitor (for example, "PJL monitor").
-This member can be <b>NULL</b> and should be specified only for printers capable of bidirectional communication.

-`pName`

-A pointer to a null-terminated string that specifies the name of the driver (for example, QMS 810).

-`pszHardwareID`

-A pointer to a null-terminated string that specifies the hardware ID for the printer driver.

-`pszInfPath`

-A pointer to a null-terminated string that specifies the path of the INF file inside the driver store from which the printer driver was installed.
-Must be <b>NULL</b> if using the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd183346(v=vs.85).aspx">AddPrinterDriver</a> or <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd183347(v=vs.85).aspx">AddPrinterDriverEx</a> functions with DRIVER_INFO_8.

-`pszMfgName`

-A pointer to a null-terminated string that specifies the manufacturer's name.

-`pszOEMUrl`

-A pointer to a null-terminated string that specifies the URL for the manufacturer.

-`pszPrintProcessor`

-A pointer to a null-terminated string that specifies the name of the print processor associated with the printer driver.

-`pszProvider`

-A pointer to a null-terminated string that specifies the provider of the printer driver (for example, "Microsoft Windows 2000").

-`pszVendorSetup`

-A pointer to a null-terminated string that specifies the vendor setup DLL and entry point for vendor setup that is associated with the printer driver.

-`pszzColorProfiles`

-A pointer to a null-terminated string that specifies all color profiles that are associated with the printer driver.

 `pszzCoreDriverDependencies`

 A pointer to a null-terminated string that contains all the core printer driver dependencies for the driver package that are defined by <i>pszInfPath</i>.
 Must be <b>NULL</b> if using the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd183346(v=vs.85).aspx">AddPrinterDriver</a> or <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd183347(v=vs.85).aspx">AddPrinterDriverEx</a> functions with DRIVER_INFO_8.

-`pszzPreviousNames`

-A pointer to a null-terminated string that specifies any previous printer driver names that are compatible with this driver (for example, OldName1\0OldName2\0\0).
+`ftMinInboxDriverVerDate`

+The earliest allowed date of any drivers that shipped with Windows and on which this driver depends.

+`dwlMinInboxDriverVerVersion`

+The earliest allowed version of any drivers that shipped with Windows and on which this driver depends.

 ## Remarks
 The strings for these members are contained in the INF file that is used to add the driver.